 \subsection{Complex coordinate rotation method}

-Once an in-plane electric field is applied to MX$_2$ layer, the bound exciton states will turn into resonance states.
-In light of the fact that the complex coordinate rotation method has been used to successfully calculate atomic resonances in many applications \cite{28,29}, it is adopted here, in our study of the exciton resonance.
-The main operation of the complex coordinate rotation method is to rotate the radial coordinate $\rho$ with a rotation angle $\theta$ by $\rho\to\rho e^{i\theta}$.
+When an in-plane electric field is applied to the MX$_2$ layer, the bound exciton states transform into resonance states.
+The complex coordinate rotation method has been successfully used to calculate atomic resonances in various applications \cite{28,29} and is well-suited for studying exciton resonance states in the presence of an external electric field.
+The main operation of the complex coordinate rotation method is to rotate the radial coordinate $\rho$ by a complex angle $\theta$ through the transformation $\rho\to\rho e^{i\theta}$.
 This transformation results in a complex rotated Hamiltonian:

-Due to the loss of hermiticity of the rotated Hamiltonian, the eigenvalues of $H(\theta)$ is complex.
-This radial coordinate transformation changes the divergent resonance state $e^{ik_\rho \rho}$ with $k_\rho=k-i\gamma$ ($\gamma>0$) into $e^{(-k\sin\theta+\gamma\cos\theta)\rho+i(k\cos\theta+\gamma\sin\theta)\rho}$.
-It is clear to see that the state will become convergent if $\theta >\tan^{-1} (\gamma/k)$.
-In generally, the eigenstates of H($\theta$) can be categorized into three kinds \cite{28}: (i) bounded states remain unchanged under transformation; (ii) resonance states are exposed from the complex plane once the rotation angle $\theta$ is larger than argument of the complex energy of the resonance; (iii) continuum states are rotated downward with an angle 2$\theta$ with respect to the real axis.
-Here, we are interested only in the resonance states, where the complex energy is expressed as
+Due to the non-Hermiticity of the rotated Hamiltonian, the eigenvalues of $H(\theta)$ are complex.
+The radial coordinate transformation changes the divergent resonance state $e^{ik_\rho \rho}$ with $k_\rho=k-i\gamma$ ($\gamma>0$) into $e^{(-k\sin\theta+\gamma\cos\theta)\rho+i(k\cos\theta+\gamma\sin\theta)\rho}$.
+The state becomes convergent if $\theta >\tan^{-1} (\gamma/k)$.
+Generally, the eigenstates of $H(\theta)$ can be categorized into three types \cite{28}: (i) bound states that remain unchanged under the transformation; (ii) resonance states that are exposed from the complex plane once the rotation angle $\theta$ exceeds the argument of the complex energy of the resonance; and (iii) continuum states that are rotated downward by an angle $2\theta$ with respect to the real axis.